 To help everyone out a little, we’ve worked with the team at Push Doctor to clear up and confusion and settle the debate once and for all.
 I mean, you don’t want to go spoiling those expensive pears, do you?

 Avoca-Dos and Don’ts

-Our favourite green superfood was one of the fastest-growing grocery products last year with sales up nearly £30m and everyone beside themselves when faced with a possible global shortage in early 2017.
+Our favorite green superfood was one of the fastest-growing grocery products last year with sales up nearly £30m and everyone beside themselves when faced with a possible global shortage in early 2017.

 But the bigger dilemma begins with the fridge; do avocados go in the fridge?
 When do we put it in there?
 How long can it keep in there?…the list is endless.

 Will Hawkins, Registered Nutritionist at Push Doctor explains: